-It also helps identify safe and respectful ways to behave in their relationships regardless of any pressures or difficulties they may face and offer strategies to challenge and modify dangerous thoughts (cognitions).
+These programs help offenders take responsibility for their behaviour and understand the impact of their violent or abusive behaviour on their partners, former partners and children.
+They also help identify safe and respectful ways to behave in their relationships regardless of any pressures or difficulties they may face and offer strategies to challenge and modify dangerous thoughts (cognitions).

 Key intervention areas include: